On-Page SEO: More Than Just Content

 As an SEO agency we’ve seen our work turn increasingly technical in the last three years and we expect this to move further in the coming years.
 Most notably is the introduction of schema tagging and rich snippets within search results.
 This means as an agency we’re able to look more at sending specific information from a landing page to a search crawler.
 This includes search data for services, locations, business information and awards – all of which enhances the landing page without adding anything additional to the page itself.

-Working in line with an SEO agency will allow you to build a stronger base for a website to ensure Google crawls and your website results are enhanced.
+Working in line with a B2B SEO agency will allow you to build a stronger base for a website to ensure Google crawls and your website results are enhanced.